Recap: The Simpsons S 4 E 1 Kamp Krusty

 Bart and Lisa go to summer camp, but when they find that it's a run-down hellhole run by Krusty's uncaring accountant (and former president of Euro-Krustyland) and the town's resident thugs (Dolph, Jimbo, and Kearney) the kids stage a revolution that ends up making the news.

 - Arson, Murder, and Jaywalking: Double-subverted:

 Bart: Krusty, this camp was a nightmare.
-They fed us gruel, they forced us to make wallets for export, and one of the counselors was eaten by a bear.
+They fed us gruel, they forced us to make wallets for export, and one of the campers was eaten by a bear.